zckrs/travis-notification-hub/README.md

 travis-notification-hub
 =======================

-A node/mongoose service that would serve as a middle-tier hub for dispatching build notifications to Android and iOS applications.
+A node.js RESTful service that serves as a middle-tier hub for dispatching Travis-CI build notifications to Android and iOS applications.

 ### Travis Notification Hub API